BestTimesToVisit.com Logo

 Private Taxi from Amman

-Hiring a private taxi from Amman is the most direct and comfortable way to reach the Dead Sea, especially if you have luggage or are traveling in a group.
-It allows for flexibility and door-to-door service directly to your hotel or a specific beach.
+Hiring a private taxi from Amman is the most direct and comfortable way to reach the Dead Sea.
+This is ideal if you have luggage, are traveling with family, or prefer a door-to-door service without the hassle of multiple transfers.

-Cost:Approximately 40-60 JOD (Jordanian Dinar) one-way, depending on your negotiation skills and the car's condition.
-Always agree on the price *before* starting your journey.
+Cost:Approximately 30-40 JOD (Jordanian Dinar) one-way, depending on your negotiation skills and the taxi company.

-JETT (Jordan Express Tourist Transport) offers a reliable and affordable bus service from Amman to the Dead Sea.
-This is a great option for solo travelers or budget-conscious couples looking for a scheduled and safe journey.
+JETT (Jordan Express Tourist Transport) offers a comfortable and affordable bus service from Amman to the Dead Sea.
+It's a reliable option for solo travelers or couples looking for a budget-friendly way to reach the resorts.

 Rental Car

-Renting a car provides the ultimate freedom to explore the Dead Sea region and surrounding areas at your own pace.
-It's ideal for those planning to visit multiple sites or who prefer self-driving.
+Renting a car gives you the most flexibility to explore the Dead Sea region and surrounding areas at your own pace.
+This is a great option if you plan to visit other sites like Mount Nebo or Wadi Mujib.

 Shared Taxis (Service Taxis)